tkubica12/azure-workshops/d-aca-sessions/README.md

 pip install -r requirements.txt
 ```

-Run the code simple.py and see output:
+Run the code simple.py that demonstrate simple execution and see output:

 ```json
 {